April 29, 2021

 - Gum disease: If you have gum disease at a more advanced stage, your teeth can migrate, and gaps can open between them.
 Without treatment, your teeth could eventually fall out.

-- Missing teeth: When a tooth is missing, your other teeth will move around, and you could develop gaps.
+- Missing teeth: When a tooth is missing, your other teeth will move around, and you could develop spaces.
 This happens more often when the teeth on either side of the front teeth are missing.

 - Oversized labial frenum: The labial frenum is the tissue that extends from the inside of your upper lip to the gum that is above your upper front teeth.
 If this is larger than average, a gap can form.